ClickHouse/ClickHouse/docs/en/sql-reference/functions/ext-dict-functions.md

 !!! attention "Attention"
-    For `dict_name` argument, if database name is not fully qualified for dictionaries created with DDL, current database is used.
+    For `dict_name` argument, if database name is not specified for dictionaries created with DDL, current database is used.

 **Returned value**